charleskorn/charleskorn.github.io/_drafts/how-i-collect-telemetry-from-batect-users.md

   Another aspect of this was also designing something simple and easy to understand, so that when I come back to do any future maintenance, it would be quick and easy, rather than necessitate spending a lot of time to re-learn an obscure tool, service or library.

-* User experience impact: Batect is part of developers' core feedback loop, and so any changes that made it noticably less reliable or less performant were non-starters.
+* User experience impact: Batect is part of developers' core feedback loop, and so any changes that made it noticeably less reliable or less performant were non-starters.

 * Flexibility: I want to be able to investigate new ideas and answer questions I haven't thought of yet, as well as expand the data I'm collecting as